-Fig. 6 shows how two features of the RA schedules observed across species are correlated with a species maximum height and the leaf trait leaf mass per area – an indicator of the leaf turnover strategy observed within species.
+Fig. 6 shows how two features of the RA schedules observed across species are correlated with the physiological trait leaf mass per area and a species maximum height.
+Leaf mass per area provides an indicator of the leaf turnover strategy observed within species (Wright et al. 2004).
 From the RA schedules, we calculated the age at first maturation, and also the average RA across all ages where each species was sampled.
 As can be seen in Fig. 6, species with lower maximum height and lower leaf mass per area tend to reproduce earlier, and invest – on average – more into reproductive each year.
 The lower average RA of tall, high leaf-mass-per-area species arises because they emphasis growth for a larger portion of their life.

 Discussion

 In this paper we estimated RA schedules for 14 coexisting plant species, including in our calculations investment in diverse accessory tissues and separate terms for leaf replacement and leaf expansion.
-While easy-to-measure traits such as leaf nitrogen content and wood density now exist for many 1000’s of plant species, estimates of RA are scant because such data are very time consuming to collect (Wenk & Falster 2015).
+While easy-to-measure traits such as leaf nitrogen content and wood density now exist for many 1000’s of plant species, estimates of RA are scant because such data are very time consuming to collect .
 Yet, estimates of RA are needed to improve the modelling of allocation routines within vegetation models, to connect models of physiological function to datasets on demographic outcomes and dynamics, and to test and progress ecological and evolutionary theory.

 Here, we found support for the evolutionary expectations that RA should approach 1.0 towards the end of life (Kozlowski 1992).
 The prevailing view is that RA in perennial plants is low.
 Our study suggests this perspective arises from a failure to both remove tissue replacement when estimating growth, and to quantify the accessory costs when estimating investment in reproduction.
 We show that when such adjustments are made, RA increases to more than 80% of available energy for all but one of our plant species.
 In fact, we found for multiple species RA was effectively greater than 100%, i.e. insufficient energy was allocated to replace leaves and the total leaf area of a plant declined after maturation.
 In this sense, the iteroparous perennial species included in this study have adopted a reproductive strategy not dissimilar to annuals (Mironchenko & Kozłowski 2014), just stretched over a longer time period.
+We also found a strong connection between a physiological trait – leaf mass per area – related to the rate of leaf turnover, and species maximum height.
 Below we consider how these results might generalise to other systems, and their implication for our understanding of plant strategies, individual growth, and modelling of vegetation.

 As noted above, models for the evolution of RA schedules mostly predict an increase in RA towards the end of life (Kozlowski 1992; Mironchenko & Kozłowski 2014).
 This strategy is selected for because older individuals have limited future reproductive value, thus devaluing any investment in further growth.
 Yet looking across previous studies, few perennials seemed to exhibit this pattern.
 Here we have shown how different conclusions may be drawn, depending on which tissues are included in the estimate of RA.
 The evolutionary models on which our predictions are based consider the allocation of energy after any “costs” are paid.
 For plants, such costs would include stem and leaf respiration and replacing any tissues lost through leaf or stem turnover.
 Because of difficulties quantifying stem turnover, we calculated RA by comparing reproductive investment to investment in leaf growth.
 Calculated in this way, all but one of our species approach RA of close to or greater than 1 towards the end of life.